lamini-ai/lamini-examples/rag.md

 llm.train()
 response = llm("Have we invested in any generative AI companies in the past year?")
 ```

-Follow along this tutorial to learn how you can use RAG to generate high quality responses :rocket:

 ## Step 1: Retrieval